Shakajiub/Eosos/README.md

 ### Linux instructions (Debian/Ubuntu/Linux Mint)

-#### Install dependencies:
+#### Install build dependencies:
 - `sudo apt-get install g++ libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev`

 #### Build the game:
 - `make linux`

+#### (Optional) Install runtime dependencies
+- `sudo apt-get install freepats`

+The game uses midi files for music, so you will most probably need `freepats` to play them.
+The game will run fine without it, just without music.
 The executable `eosos` will be found under `./build/`.
 If anyone builds this on a non-Debian based distro, I would love to get the list of dependencies added here, feel free to make a pull request adding to this readme.